Continuous memory leak while tasks are getting run

 for something getting stuck.

-#2 Updated by Lukas Zapletal about 1 year ago
+#2 Updated by Lukas Zapletal over 1 year ago

 For the record, when I was looking into the issue the other day, I was using SystemTap.
 I was not able to continue as I did not know the correct syntax for SCL Ruby, but I finally got it: